Utility Point Review Summary

 Their Just Up plan is certainly one that is pushed over the other two as it’s the only tariff that is actually detailed when you go to the tariff page of their website.
 To get more detailed information about their plans you have to enter your postcode and then wait for the results.

 Unfortunately, this was more difficult than I expected it to be due to repeated error messages when attempting to search for postcodes.
-However, it did eventually bring up results and it would be unfair to hold this against First Utility as errors and technical difficulties do happen however it is something be aware of.
+However, it did eventually bring up results and it would be unfair to hold this against Shell Energy as errors and technical difficulties do happen however it is something be aware of.

 For being a small and new supplier it is commendable to see them offer a range of tariffs for gas, electricity and dual plans.
 The price will vary depending on where you live but this is standard practice for many energy suppliers and Utility Point do offer their domestic services throughout Great Britain.